C# 8: Nullable Reference Types

 }

-There are some cases where the class is never instantiated directly, but using deserialization (JSON, XML, etc.) or using frameworks such as AutoMapper or IOptions in ASP.NET Core.
-In these cases, you don't want to add a constructor but you want to get rid of those warnings.
-A solution is to initialize the properties using the default value and the null-forgiving operator.
+In some cases, a class is never instantiated directly but is created via deserialization (JSON, XML, etc.) or frameworks such as AutoMapper or IOptions in ASP.NET Core.
+Adding a constructor is not always practical in these scenarios.
+Instead, you can suppress the warnings by initializing properties with a default value and the null-forgiving operator.

 C#